I already applied. When we will award recipients be notified?

 I don’t think my school can meet the deadline for the transcripts.
 Can you reach out to my school regarding transcripts?

 Due to the high volume of applications received, we cannot follow up with the applicants’ schools to expedite the transcripts.
-It is your responsibility to ensure that your transcripts arrive by the deadline.
+It is your responsibility to ensure that your transcripts are postmarked or delivered by the deadline.

 How will I know if you received my transcripts?